-Step 1 – Landlord must provide notice to the tenant to quit the premises.
+Step 1 – Landlord must provide a notice to the tenant to leave the premises.
 Notice must be served by a process server.
-If tenant fails to quit within three days of notice, the landlord may move to the next step.
+If tenant fails to pay all rent or vacate the premises within three (3) days of notice (for unpaid rent), the landlord may move to the next step.

 Step 2 – If Tenant fails to respond satisfactorily within the time allowed, Landlord has the option of filing an action in the Housing Session of the Connecticut Superior Court in the county in which the property is located.
 The documents to be filled out and filed with the court are as follows: